Julie Dew, Licensed Massage Therapist

-You will lie down on the massage table, underneath the provided sheet or towel, which will cover your body except for the part being massaged.
+You will lie down on the massage table, underneath the provided sheet and blanket, which will cover your body except for the part being massaged.

 Your massage therapist will check on pressure and comfort throughout your appointment.
 If you're uncomfortable at any time, tell your massage therapist.

 The massage table is padded and may have extra attachments or cushions, such as a face cradle, which allows you to lie facedown without turning your head or neck.